 A good service provider should also offer the ability to:

 The above list is a start, but there are other commercial text messaging features you should look out for.
-For a complete list, click here.
-In the end, all of these features involve reaching large groups of contacts.
-And this is what sets mass text marketing apart from the next type of texting—1-on-1 business texting.
+In the end, all of these features involve reaching large groups of contacts, which is what sets mass text marketing apart from the next type of texting—1-to-1 business texting.

 Business text messaging looks a lot more like the type of texting you do on your personal phone.
 It’s designed for having back-and-forth conversations with individuals, as opposed to reaching a large group of recipients.

 This type of commercial text messaging is most often used for:

 In an era of online interactions, the personal touch of customer service can often be lost.
 Commercial text messaging helps you forge better relationships, but it’s not just about the ability to send and receive text messages.
 You also need features which will make managing multiple conversations easy.

 When choosing a business texting service, you should pick one that can: